-15. Pupils who are particularly vulnerable
+15. Children who are particularly vulnerable

-Holywell School recognises that some pupils are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some pupils.
+Holywell C of E School recognises that some pupils are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.

-We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge pupils diverse circumstances, rather than the individual pupil's personality, impairment or circumstances.
+We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual pupil's personality, impairment or circumstances.

-In some cases possible indicators of abuse such as a pupil's mood, behaviour or injury might be assumed to relate to the pupil's impairment or disability rather than giving a cause for concern.
-Or a focus may be on the pupil's disability, special educational needs or situation without consideration of the full picture.
-In other cases, such as bullying, the pupil may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.
+In some cases, possible indicators of abuse such as a pupil's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
+Or a focus may be on the child's disability, special educational needs or situation without consideration of the full picture.
+In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.